xzel23/cabe/README.md

 This started out when I annotated one of my library projects with [JetBrains annotations](https://github.com/JetBrains/java-annotations) and found out that while very helpful, this doesn't help me at all in projects that use the library.
-I know that project Lombok provides similar annotations to `@NotNull` that also add runtime checks, but I did not want to add runtime dependencies to my project.
+I know that project Lombok provides similar annotations to `@NonNull` that also add runtime checks, but I did not want to add runtime dependencies to my project.

-When using `@NotNull` in IntelliJ IDEA, a runtime assertion is injected into the resulting bytecode, and I think that's a cool thing to have:
+When using `@NonNull` in IntelliJ IDEA, a runtime assertion is injected into the resulting bytecode, and I think that's a cool thing to have:

 - you can run your code with assertions enabled